allanext/docker-compose-mediawiki-mysql-redis-elasticsearch/README.md

 ### Get Source

     git clone https://github.com/allanext/docker-compose-mediawiki-mysql-redis-elasticsearch.git
 ### Eventually

-In front of the containers you can configure an nginx reverse proxy (with auto letsencrypt) that creates the "proxy" network.
+In front of the containers you can configure an nginx reverse proxy (with auto letsencrypt) that creates the "proxy" network:

 > https://github.com/evertramos/nginx-proxy-automation